flyteorg/flyte/docs/flyte_agents/developing_agents.md

 ### Canary Deployment
 Agents can be deployed independently in separate environments.
-This decoupling of agents from the production environment ensures that if any specific agent encounters an error or issue, it will not impact the overall production system.
+Decoupling agents from the production environment ensures that if any specific agent encounters an error or issue, it will not impact the overall production system.

 By running agents independently, you can thoroughly test and validate your agents in a